* IBM, Intel fall after results

-NEW YORK, April 18 (Reuters) - U.S. stock index futures edged lower on Wednesday after the S&P 500 tallied its biggest gain in a month and ahead of another round of corporate earnings.
+NEW YORK, April 18 (Reuters) - U.S. stock index futures dipped on Wednesday after the S&P 500 tallied its biggest gain in a month and ahead of another round of corporate earnings.

-* The benchmark S&P on Tuesday climbed 1.55 percent, its biggest percentage gain since March 13 Tuesday after Coca-Cola Co led a round of solid earnings reports and after concerns eased over the euro zone debt crisis.
+The benchmark S&P on Tuesday climbed 1.55 percent, its biggest percentage gain since March 13, after Coca-Cola Co led a round of solid earnings reports and after concerns eased over the euro zone debt crisis.

-* According to Thomson Reuters data, 22 S&P 500 companies were expected to report results on Wednesday.
-Including American Express Co, Qualcomm Inc and eBay Inc.
+According to Thomson Reuters data, 22 companies in the S&P 500 were expected to report results on Wednesday.
+Including American Express Co, Qualcomm Inc and eBay Inc .

-* International Business Machines Corp shed 2.1 percent to $203.01 in premarket trade after reporting quarterly profit late Tuesday that beat expectations but revenue fell slightly short of estimates.
+International Business Machines Corp shed 2.4 percent to $202.50 in premarket trade after reporting quarterly profit late Tuesday that beat expectations but revenue missed estimates.

-* Intel Corp fell 2.6 percent to $27.72 in light premarket trade after the chipmaker said late Tuesday sales would accelerate in the second half of the year, but the costs of upgrading the factories where the chips are made were temporarily hurting margins.
+Intel Corp dropped 3.2 percent to $27.55 premarket after the chipmaker said late Tuesday sales would accelerate in the second half of the year, but the costs of upgrading its chipmaking factories were temporarily hurting margins.

-* Diversified U.S. manufacturer Textron Inc quadrupled its quarterly profit, helped by a strong recovery in demand for business aircraft and helicopters.
+Diversified U.S. manufacturer Textron Inc quadrupled its quarterly profit, helped by a strong recovery in demand for business aircraft and helicopters.
 Textron shares gained 1.3 percent to $28 premarket.

-* SXC Health Solutions Corp will buy pharmacy benefit manager Catalyst Health Solutions Inc for about $4.4 billion.
+SXC Health Solutions Corp will buy pharmacy benefit manager Catalyst Health Solutions Inc for about $4.4 billion.
 Catalyst shares jumped 32.2 percent to $84 and U.S.-listed shares of SXC climbed 8.5 percent to $87.10.

-* European shares drifted lower as losses in utilities outweighed strength in miners.
+European shares fell 0.6 percent as losses in utilities outweighed strength in miners.